ChristerNilsson/Lab/2019/118-Kalaha/README.md

 * Last stone in own accumulator => extra move
 * Last stone in own empty house => capture opposite stones

-Space = new game
+Space = new game with same number of beans

-1..9 = New game with this number of beans.
+1..9 = New game with other number of beans.

 The houses are named like this:
 ```